 This position has supervisory responsibilities for the GASF staff, which includes interns and volunteers.

-This job operates in a comfortable warehouse environment.
 This role routinely uses standard office equipment such as computers, phones, copiers, and filing systems.

 The physical demands described here are representative of those required by an employee to perform the essential functions of this job.

 - Frequently required to sit, stand, walk, use hands, and reach with hands and arms.

 - Ability to lift/move/carry 35 lb.

 This is a full-time salaried position that requires weekday work (Monday through Friday), with some scheduling flexibility needed for activities/events.

 Local travel to the main campus or for meetings and events.

 The Center for Performing Arts and Great American Songbook Foundation provide equal employment opportunities to all employees and applicants for employment and prohibit discrimination and harassment of any type without regard to race, color, religion, age, gender, national origin, LGBTQ, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.

 NOTE: The Center for the Performing Arts and the Great American Songbook Foundation require proof of COVID-19 vaccination as a term of employment.
 Currently, masks are required when indoors on campus, except in private offices.